eoli3n/kubernetes-the-less-hard-way/README.md

 From https://github.com/kelseyhightower/kubernetes-the-hard-way

-The whole process with ansible playbooks hosted on local VMs instead of [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine).
+The whole process with ansible playbooks hosted on premise instead of [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine).

 This is not an alternative to ``Kubeadm``, and just designed for learning.